LiskHQ/lisk-node/README.md

 #### Initialize op-geth

-Navigate to your `op-geth` directory and init service by running the command:
+Navigate to your `op-geth` directory and initialize the service by running the command:

 ```sh
 ./build/bin/geth init --datadir=$DATADIR_PATH PATH_TO_NETWORK_GENESIS_FILE
 ```

 > **Note**:
-> <br>Alternatively, the above step can be skipped by specifying `--op-network=OP_NODE_NETWORK` flag in the start commands below.
+> <br>Alternatively, the above initialization step can be skipped by specifying `--op-network=OP_NODE_NETWORK` flag in the start commands below.
 > <br>The flags fetches information from the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).

 #### Run